 Fractionated stereotactic radiotherapy refers to when SRS or SBRT is performed more than one time on a specific site.
-SRS is most often single-fraction treatment; however, multiple fractions may be necessary when lesions are near critical structures.
+SRS is single-fraction treatment.

 SRS for Solitary or Multiple Brain Metastases

 For the initial or recurrent SRS treatment of solitary or multiple brain metastases in patients without extracranial disease, the patient should have a KPS of 70 or greater.